 The recipe for a perfect night in Siem Reap?
-After an afternoon in Mad Monkey’s pool and enjoying drinks at their poolside bar, kick off your evening at the hostel’s Top Banana Rooftop Beach Bar, complete with sand, $1 beer and inexpensive cocktails and shots, beer pong tables, great music, theme nights, and the best people you’ll meet in Siem Reap.
+After an afternoon in Mad Monkey Siem Reap’s pool and enjoying drinks at their poolside bar, kick off your evening at the hostel’s Top Banana Rooftop Beach Bar.
+It is complete with sand, $1 beers, and inexpensive cocktails and shots.
+You’ll also enjoy beer pong tables, great music, themed nights, and meet some of the best people in Siem Reap.

 Getting to Pub Street in Siem Reap

-Pub Street is located in the south end of central Siem Reap, steps from the Old Market and Night Market, and, more importantly, from Mad Monkey hostel.
+Pub Street is located in the south end of central Siem Reap, steps from the Old Market and Night Market, and, more importantly, from Mad Monkey Siem Reap.
 You’ll find it labeled on city maps as “Street 8.”
 Mad Monkey is one of the best places to stay in Siem Reap for proximity to Pub Street.
-From there, simply turn right on Sivutha Boulevard, take a slight left on 2 Thnou Street, and continue walking until you spot the glowing signs announcing Pub Street.
+From there, simply turn right on Sivutha Boulevard, take a slight left on 2 Thnou Street, and continue walking until you spot the glowing sign announcing Pub Street.
 Too easy!